YOUSU198/DDD/Workflow-Checklists.md

 1. Confirm (AUTO) is shown when a network is selected in place of a specific node on the network

+### MetaMask Node Stuck on Logout
+1. Log in with MetaMask
+2. Change tabs (Log out)
+3. Ensure that you're on the node you want to be (notice the node dropdown pulses does not remain locked/disabled)

 ---

 ## Address Book